keirthana/anbox-cloud-docs/howto/troubleshoot/troubleshoot-streaming-issues.md

 You can create a dump of the debug information by expanding the **Create Dump** section (in Chrome) or clicking **Save Page** (in Firefox).

-Analyse the dump to find the source of the error, or provide it to Anbox Cloud's support team for help.
+Analyze the dump to find the source of the error, or provide it to Anbox Cloud's support team for help.

 ## Streaming does not start